craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Done (reverse order)

+0. [proxySymtabSqueezing] Description: The name refers to a O(#statements) 2-pass top-down algorithm for processing types in loops.

+    0. The problem in solving types in loops is the feed from loop end to loop top, resulting in self-referencing.
+Any solution must be a cover of the actual types.
+A naive but relatively accurate solution is to run through the loops growing the types until convergence.
+However the worst case complexity is
+    O(#statements^2), which is not acceptable.

+    0. In 2-pass, the first pass assumes the widest types possible, while gathering information about each symbols assigned range within the loop (including not being assigned at all).
+This information is fed back into the second loop, to give a narrower result, which is guaranteed to be a cover of the actual types.

+    0. The top-town means each loop and embedded loop bodies (\*) are traversed exactly twice.
+Not twice per parent loop, but twice in total. (\*) A while loop condition is actually processed twice - it processes as CONDITION, BODY, CONDITION.

+    0. Type results are comparable to the existing flow algorithm.

+    0. Much remains to be done still with loop - see TODO.

+0. `src/compiler/flowGroupRefTypesSymtab.ts` file added, `RefTypesSymtab` now aliased to `RefTypesSymtabProxyI`.
+Currently working exactly as before except for that change.
+O(N) loop processing not yet implemented.
+That's next.
+All `_caxnc-` tests passing.

 0. Removed these hard code controls and associated code.
 That changed results for `_caxnc-whileLoop-00(01|52)` so baseline-accept; now all `_caxnc-` tests passing.
   ```